Read our guide to the best golf hybrids and utility clubs for 2017. Find your perfect club and transform your scoring.

 Best for gapping

-Active Recoil Channel drives speed with low spin and great feel, available in H1 and H2 options.
+Active Recoil Channel 2.0 drives speed with low spin and great feel, available in H1 and H2 options and now features SureFit CG to adjust ball flight further.
 The H1 looks larger at address and launches the ball higher.
 The H2 is more compact and offers a controlled flight with a tighter distance dispersion.

 Shaped like a wood but plays like an iron.
 You should fine this hybrid provides a good balance between distance and stopping power, as well high levels of forgiveness.
 Extremely versatile.